AEW Dynamite

 AEW Dynamite, also known as Wednesday Night Dynamite or simply Dynamite, is an American professional wrestling television program produced by the American promotion All Elite Wrestling (AEW).
-It airs live every Wednesday at 8 p.m.
+It currently airs live every Wednesday at 8 p.m.
 Eastern Time (ET), with some rare exceptions, and is simulcast on TBS and the streaming service HBO Max.
-The show premiered on October 2, 2019, and is considered AEW's flagship program.
+The program premiered on October 2, 2019, and is considered AEW's flagship program.
 It is one of the company's two weekly programs, along with its second main program, Saturday Night Collision.
 Dynamite is the first professional wrestling program to air on TBS since the final episode of WCW Thunder on March 21, 2001.

-The show was originally broadcast on TBS's sister channel, TNT, from October 2, 2019, to December 29, 2021, before moving to TBS on January 5, 2022.
+The program was originally broadcast on TBS's sister channel, TNT, from October 2, 2019, to December 29, 2021, before moving to TBS on January 5, 2022.
 Before its time on TBS, major sporting events would cause some episodes to air at a later time or on other nights.
 From June 2023 to December 2024, it was one of AEW's three television programs with the addition of Friday Night Rampage, which had premiered in August 2021 and ended in December 2024.
-Since January 1, 2025, the show has been simulcast on TBS and the streaming service HBO Max, airing live on the streaming platform regardless of the location from where the show is produced.
+Since January 1, 2025, the program has been simulcast on TBS and the streaming service HBO Max, airing live on the streaming platform regardless of the location from where the program is produced.
 On April 16, 2025, Dynamite produced its 289th episode and became the longest running weekly professional wrestling show to air in prime time on a Turner network, surpassing WCW Monday Nitro.